General

 Source: former IAO and NDGAP.

 In 2019, the vast majority of asylum seekers (433) were detained in the transit zones.
 Taken together, the number of applicants (together with the number of subsequent applicants) detained in transit zones and asylum detention made up 93.6% of the total number of asylum seekers.
 With the closure of the transit zone on 21 May 2020, the number of detained asylum seekers decreased compared to the previous years and only 18.8 % of asylum seekers were deprived of their liberty that year.
-In 2021 there were 2 asylum seekers detained out of 39 asylum-seekers total in Hungary, thus detainees only accounted for 5,1% of all applicants.
+In 2021, there were 2 asylum seekers detained out of 39 asylum-seekers total in Hungary, thus detainees only accounted for 5,1% of all applicants.
 In 2022 there were 7 asylum seekers detained out of 44 asylum-seekers total in Hungary, thus detainees accounted for 15,9% of all applicants.
+In 2023 there were 3 asylum seekers detained out of 28 asylum-seekers[12] total in Hungary, thus detainees accounted for 10,7% of all applicants.

 There were 2 asylum seekers detained in the Nyírbátor asylum detention centre in 2021.
 Kiskunhalas and Békéscsaba are closed.
-There were 7 asylum seekers detained in the Nyírbátor asylum detention centre in 2022.
+There were 7 asylum seekers detained in the Nyírbátor asylum detention centre in 2022 and 3 persons were detained in Nyírbátor in 2023.

 There are also 3 immigration detention centres located in Budapest Airport Police Directorate, Nyírbátor, and Győr, which hold persons waiting to be deported.
 Asylum seekers who no longer have a right to remain on the territory are also held there.